It is believed that there isn’t a particular age for an individual to start a business of their own.

 One of the keys to building a successful startup is the ability to come up with a unique business idea.
 In order to prepare kids to find business ideas in everyday life.
 Parents should sustain their problem solving kids when they are young.
-When problems come up in your child’s life, brainstorm solutions together.
+When faced with a problem in your child’s life, brainstorm and find solutions together.
 Help them identify the problem, think of all the possible solutions, weigh the pros and cons, and choose the best option.

 As a parent it is your duty to help kids learn from their failure and try not to make them feel ashamed about it.
 Learning and trying again is an essential skill for an individual to become a successful entrepreneur.
 Make your child handle criticism in a positive way and not take it personally but perceive it as an opportunity to help them improve.